aakashpothepalli/SimplyChat/README.md

 # SimplyChat
-A chat application built with flutter using websockets from scratch
+A chat application built using flutter and websockets from scratch